-Management Act.
+(i) Master programs are required to contain elements to accomplish the policy goals of the Shoreline Management Act.
+"Master program element" refers to the definition in the Shoreline Management Act.
 The Growth Management Act (chapter 36.70A RCW) also uses the word "element" for discrete components of a comprehensive plan.
 Unlike comprehensive planning, local jurisdictions are not required to address the master program elements listed in the Shoreline Management Act as discrete sections.
 The elements may be addressed throughout master program provisions rather than used as a means to organize the master program.

-(iii) RCW 90.58.100(2) states that the master programs shall, when appropriate, include the following elements:
+(ii) RCW 90.58.100(2) states that the master programs shall, when appropriate, include the following elements:

-"(a) An economic development element for the location and design of industries, projects of statewide significance, transportation facilities, port facilities, tourist facilities, commerce and other developments that are particularly dependent on their location on or use of shorelines of the state;
+(a) An economic development element for the location and design of industries, projects of statewide significance, transportation facilities, port facilities, tourist facilities, commerce and other developments that are particularly dependent on their location on or use of shorelines of the state;

-(b) A public access element making provision for public access to publicly owned areas; (c) A recreational element for the preservation and enlargement of recreational opportunities, including but not limited to parks, tidelands, beaches, and recreational areas;
+(b) A public access element making provision for public access to publicly owned areas;

+(c) A recreational element for the preservation and enlargement of recreational opportunities, including but not limited to parks, tidelands, beaches, and recreational areas;